LiMinggang/madedit-mod/README.txt

 Todo:

+Mod v0.4.18
+Fix: Automatically select extension for new file according to syntax used

 Mod v0.4.17
 Note: Changed *nix build from static link with wxWidgets to dynamic link with wxGTK, which means you have to install wxGTK3+(wxGTK2.8 is not supported) to install the release